martynbiz/budget/README.md

 TODO

-only allow a user to access transactions of their funds
+default fund when none selected - do we have duplicate transactions for martyn2??? only allow a user to access transactions of their funds

 apis
 * users/current